the1lab/1lab/src/1Lab/Path.lagda.md

 ~~~
 </figure>

-In the diagram above, we have a square assembled of three lines $w ≡ x$,
+In the diagram above, we have a square assembled of three lines $w
-$x ≡ y$, and $y ≡ z$.
-Note that in the left face of the diagram, the
+\equiv x$, $x \equiv y$, and $y \equiv z$.
+Note that in the left face of
-path was inverted; This is because while we have a path $w ≡ x$, we need
+the diagram, the path was inverted; This is because while we have a path
-a path $x ≡ w$, and all parallel faces of a cube must "point" in the
+$w \equiv x$, we need a path $x \equiv w$, and all parallel faces of a
-same direction.
-The way the diagram is drawn strongly implies that there
+cube must "point" in the same direction.
+The way the diagram is drawn
-is a face missing --- the line $w ≡ z$.
-The interpretation of types as
+strongly implies that there is a face missing --- the line $w \equiv z$.
-_Kan_ cubical sets guarantees that the open box above extends to a
+The interpretation of types as _Kan_ cubical sets guarantees that the
-complete square, and thus the line $w ≡ z$ exists.
+open box above extends to a complete square, and thus the line $w \equiv
+z$ exists.

 ## Partial Elements